Chris is bumped up to “acting Capo” while Paulie is away. Adriana learns that her friend “Danielle” is not

 - Agent Deborah’s husband, also an agent, mentions the “reorganization of the Bureau” almost certainly in reference to the post 9/11 shakeup of the agency.
 (G.O.B. was once F.B.I.?!
 Come on!)

-- Tony warns Janice about embarking on a relationship with Ralph.
-She is reading The Origin of Satan while he clips his toenails in bed.
-This is not the first or last time that Ralph is associated with the Devil.
+- Tony warns Janice about embarking on a relationship with Ralph but she obviously ignores his advice.
+We should note that she is reading The Origin of Satan while Ralph clips his toenails in bed, because this is neither the first nor last time that he is associated with the Devil.

 - Christopher mocks the No-Work guys by singing “If I Were A Carpenter” as he arrives at the Esplanade construction site.
 Chase uses this song to great effect in Season 5’s “Unidentified Black Males.”